 The European Space Agency (ESA) is developing an initiative for the use of High-Altitude Pseudo Satellites (HAPS).
 The concept behind this program is to deploy “satellites” that fly below the low Earth and deeper space orbits of traditional satellites.

 HAPS vehicles can range from balloons like those for weather use to dirigibles to winged vehicles.
 They are rapidly deployed, lower cost, and can linger over an area for prolonged periods.
 They also don’t become space debris threatening active satellites and spacecraft.
 You can read more here.

 Where does Skudo come into this space-age picture?
-The ESA has selected us to create an encrypted link between the satellite and its ground station.
-In simple terms, we will develop a version of our FPGA chip to provide end-to-end encryption of a video stream from the satellite 25 km above the Earth to its ground station.
+The ESA has selected us to design and implement a solution which will create an encrypted link between the satellite and its ground station.
+In simple terms, we will develop a version of our FPGA chip to provide end-to-end encryption (compatible with the ESA SDLS protocol) of a data stream from the strato-balloon 25 km above the Earth to its ground station.

-Real-time, streaming, end-to-end video from the satellite to the ground is a truly unique application for Skudo’s technology.
-The ESA will finance the development of the first prototype and, of course, manage its deployment and use.
+Real-time, streaming, end-to-end encrypted data from the satellite to the ground is a truly unique application for Skudo’s technology.
+The ESA will finance the development of the first prototype and oversee its deployment and use.

 The project provides an excellent opportunity to showcase our technology with the possibility of flying in a lot of future HAPS vehicles and expanding into other similar applications.
 Stay tuned for updates.
 In the meantime, you can read more about our technology here.
 Or see how to order the board.